What is Orissa Rhodolite Garnet?

 - Orissa Rhodolite Garnet Color

 Color is the most important quality factor for Orissa rhodolite garnet.
-The most desirable color should be from rose-pink with hints of purple to deep grape purples with intense rose-red undertones.
+The most desirable color should be from pinkish purple to reddish purple.

 The value of this attractive stone depends mostly on the color saturation.
 Gemstones with vivid and brilliant raspberry-red color are considered the most valuable and command a higher price in today’s market.